Docmosis/tornado-docker/README.md

 - `templateSuffix`
   Specify the template field suffix.
 Defaults to >>.
 Must be at least 2 chars.

+- `installSamples`
+  Specify whether to install sample templates at startup.
+Defaults to true.

 ### Control of Logging

 Logging of information by Tornado can be controlled by several command line